henninb/dotfiles/documents/grub-info.md

 # grub info

-## fix for screen resolution in the console on nvidia systems
+## fix for screen resolution in the console on nvidia systems in linux mint
 ```
 $ sudo vi /etc/default/grub